 installed, you’re ready to start using JavaScript.
 Now, you can set up your nodes.

-Keep in mind that you need at least the Chainstack Growth plan to deploy multiple nodes.
+Keep in mind that you need at least a Chainstack paid plan to deploy multiple nodes.
 Check the Chainstack pricing page for a coupon.

-For this project, it is recommended to deploy at least three RPC nodes, one global elastic node, and two regional elastic nodes.
+For this project, it is recommended to deploy at least three RPC nodes, one Global Node, and two Trader Nodes.
 Remember that there is no limit on how many nodes you can use in the project, and can also mix different providers.

 Once the infrastructure is set up, you can work on a new project.